Term 4 Week 6 2024 Newsletter

 Year 2 teacher

 In 34MM's English lessons, students have been learning the essentials of writing a clear, effective procedure.
-They explored how a strong procedure includes a title, a goal, a list of equipment, and a step-by-step method using precise verbs and adverbs, organised in chronological order.
+They explored how a strong procedure includes a title, a goal, a list of equipment, and a step by step method using precise verbs and adverbs, organised in chronological order.

 To put this into practice, students created their own Snakes and Ladders board games, complete with a detailed procedure instructing others on how to play.
 They were thrilled to invite their Reception buddies to join in on the fun; they read them their procedural texts, instructing them how to play, before diving into the game together.
 For the remainder of the term, students will be reading and viewing a variety of procedures, including recipes and tutorials to engage further with this topic.